How To Keep Bikes From Swaying On Bike Rack?

 First, we need to decide where to create the third point of contact.
 The easiest and most effective way is to place this point near the pedals.

 The two existing contact points are near the bike handle and the seat.
 If we create a third contact point at the bottom of the pedals, we create an upside-down triangle.
-Together, these three points prevent the bike from swaying in any direction.
+Together, these three points prevent the bicycle from swaying in any direction.

 Get Some Soft Wraps